 Sizing and fit is often an area where questions arise for cycling shoes: How do sizes compare between brands?
 What do I do if I have the wrong size?

-Wiggle has tried to make this as easy as possible for you, on every page there is a personalised size chart for the brand, such as the one shown below for Sidi shoes.
-This means that you can compare between brands as to what an EU45 (for example) is in Sidi shoes and dhb shoes.
+Wiggle has tried to make this as easy as possible for you, on every page, there is a personalised size chart for the brand, such as the one shown to the left for Sidi shoes.
+This means that you can compare between brands as to what a EU45 (for example) is in Sidi shoes and dhb shoes.

-If however, even after referencing our size charts, you decide the size you've ordered is not the best fit for you, you can return them to Wiggle without any cost (as long as they are unused).
-See more about our returns policy HERE.
+If however, even after referencing our size charts, you decide the size you've ordered is not the best fit for you, you can return them to Wiggle (as long as they are unused).
+Find out more about our returns policy by speaking to our team.

 Cycling shoes are quite a personal choice, we hope that this guide has helped to explain the different styles and designs.
-We have a huge range on the Wiggle site, so there is certain to be a colour and design that matches your kit and preference.
+We have a huge range of leading cycle shoe brands such as Shimano, Fizik and more on the Wiggle site, so there is certain to be a colour and design that matches your kit and preference.